CFTC Whistleblower Program

 Whistleblowers may receive awards of up to 30% of any government recovery based on the information provided.
 In determining the award percentage, the CFTC considers factors such as the significance of the whistleblower’s information and the extent of the whistleblower’s assistance.
 If the whistleblower is awarded between 10 and 30% of the monetary recovery, the CFTC’s reward determination is not appealable.
 If the CFTC denies the reward application, the whistleblower may file an appeal in a United States Court of Appeals.

 Key Features of the CFTC Whistleblower Program

 - Whistleblowers may receive an award even if their information relates to an existing CFTC investigation, if they provide additional information that significantly contributes to the CFTC’s success in the existing investigation.

-- The whistleblower must voluntarily provide the information about the securities law violation.
+- The whistleblower must voluntarily provide the information about the violation.
 Information provided to the CFTC after receiving a request for that information from the CFTC or other government agency may not be found to have been voluntarily provided.

 - Whistleblowers do not have to be “insiders.”
 They may receive awards based on their independent knowledge or independent evaluation of publicly-available information.

 - Whistleblowers do not have to be U.S. citizens or residents.
 Further, the illegal conduct doesn’t have to have taken place in the United States, as long as it affects the U.S. market.